HumanSignal/label-studio/docs/source/includes/deploy.md

 Use a minimum of **8GB RAM**, but 16GB RAM is recommended. for example, t3.large or t3.xlarge on Amazon AWS.

 For more on using Label Studio at scale and labeling performance, see [Start Label Studio](start.html).

+### Software requirements
+PostgreSQL version 11.5 or SQLite version 3.35 or higher.